mnoumanuaar32xc/Stripe-Payment-Gateway-With-.Net-Core/README.md

 I Used Web API .Net Core, Blazor WebAssembly App , Stripe Payment Gateway

-Before Download this project you need to create a account in Stripe (https://dashboard.stripe.com/register) and get the Published key and Secrt key which are necessary for Checkout Payment.
+Before download this project you need to create an account in Stripe (https://dashboard.stripe.com/register) and get the Published key and Secrt key which are necessary for Checkout Payment.